How nginx processes a TCP/UDP session

 - The first phase after accepting a client connection.
 The ngx_stream_realip_module module is invoked at this phase.

 - Preliminary check for access.
-The ngx_stream_limit_conn_module module is invoked at this phase.
+The ngx_stream_limit_conn_module and ngx_stream_set_module modules are invoked at this phase.

 - TLS/SSL termination.
 The ngx_stream_ssl_module module is invoked at this phase.